-The Respondent's domain name is identical or confusingly similar to a name, trademark or service in which the Complainant has rights.
+The Respondent's domain name is identical and confusingly similar to a name, trademark or service in which the Complainant has rights.

-The Complainant, based on various Indian and International trademark registrations across various classes of the trademark 'ZINO DAVIDOFF', and based on the use of the said trademark[s] in India and several other countries, submitted that it is the sole proprietor of and has sole and exclusive rights to use the said trademark[s] which includes the trademark 'ZINO DAVIDOFF'.
+The Complainant, based on various Indian and international trademark registrations across various classes of the trademark 'BHP BILLITON', and based on the use of the said trademark[s] in India submitted that it is the sole proprietor of and has sole and exclusive ghts to use the said trademark[s] 'BHP BILLITON'.